-A mixture of commercial, institutional, office, multi-family residential uses, and public services and facilities.
+This category will allow a mixture of commercial, institutional, office, multi-family residential uses, and public services and facilities.
 Commercial and office uses will be limited to professional, business, and personal services, and retail sales and services, unless a Planned Development zoning district is used.
 When a Planned Development zoning district is used, otherwise restricted commercial general or commercial intensive uses may be requested.
 Existing intensive commercial and industrial uses will not be made non-conforming by this designation.

-Maximum Density and Maximum Intensity
+Minimum and Maximum Density and Maximum Intensity

-Density: Maximum multi-family density is 30 dwelling units per acre.
+Density: Minimum multi-family density is five dwelling units per acre, maximum multifamily density is 30 dwelling units per acre.